dhanugupta/recipedia/README.md

 # Recipedia

-Creating a Simple REST Web App with Node.js, Express, EJS Templating and Mongoose [ Mongodb] A complete sample project for software engineers demonstrating the basics of REST and using them to build an easy, fast, single-page web app.
+Creating a Simple REST Web App with Node.js, Express, EJS Templating and Mongoose [ Mongodb] <br>
+A complete sample project for software engineers demonstrating the basics of REST and using them to build an easy, fast, single-page web app.

 Author